MillerBrainObservatory/LBM-Suite2p-Python/README.md

 ## Installation

-See the [installation documentation](https://millerbrainobservatory.github.io/LBM-Suite2p-Python/installation) for more details.
+See the [installation documentation](https://millerbrainobservatory.github.io/LBM-Suite2p-Python/install.html) for more details.

-This pipeline is fully installable with `pip` packages.
+This pipeline is fully installable with `pip`.

 `conda` can still be used for the virual environment, but be mindful to only install packages with `conda install` when absolutely necessary.